steelproxy/twitta/README.md

 - `openai` library
 - `jsonschema` library

-You can install the required libraries using pip:
+If running the script using python you can install the required libraries using pip:

 ```bash
 pip install tweepy openai jsonschema